 ShelterBox USA records various types of in-kind support.
 Contributions of services are recognized if the services received (a) create or enhance nonfinancial assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
 Contributions of assets other than cash are recorded at their estimated fair value when received.
-ShelterBox USA received service and material donations, which are included in the accompanying statements of activities as in-kind contributions in the amount of \$0 and \$11,970 for the years ended December 31, 2014 and 2013, respectively.
+ShelterBox USA received service and material donations, which are included in the accompanying statements of activities as in-kind contributions in the amount of \$663 for the years ended December 31, 2015.
+No such amounts were received in 2014.

-The fair value of the in-kind contributions as of December 31, 2014 and 2013 consisted of the following:
+The fair value of the in-kind contributions as of December 31, 2015 and 2014 consisted of the following: